CroitoruAlin/MAVOS-DD/AVFF/README.md

 ## Performance metrics

-To compute the performance metrics use the script `eval.py`.
+To compute the performance metrics use the `eval.py` script.